China says Macron and Merkel support reviving E.U.-China investment pact. Not so fast.

 Stalled E.U.-China investment deal signals European skepticism on China, willingness to work with Biden

 The outlook darkened further in March, when the E.U. imposed sanctions on Chinese officials for alleged human rights violations in the western province of Xinjiang.
 (The parliament of the Netherlands, an E.U. member, has called China’s treatment of its Uyghur people a “genocide.”)
-Beijing responded with sanctions of its own, including against members of the European Parliament — the very body that would need to ratify the investment agreement.
+Beijing responded with sanctions of its own, including against members of the European Parliament — the body that would need to ratify the investment agreement.

 In May, the European Parliament voted overwhelmingly to freeze consideration of the agreement until China lifts the sanctions.
 As leaders of the E.U.’s two largest economies, Macron and Merkel have significant influence over the bloc’s policy, but the parliament is a directly elected body.

-China had hoped to finish the deal before the swearing in of President Biden, who campaigned on a pledge to re-engage with Europe and rally allies in response to an increasingly assertive China.
+China had hoped to finish the deal before the swearing-in of Biden, who campaigned on a pledge to reengage with Europe and rally allies in response to an increasingly assertive China.
 Macron and Merkel have both tried to repair relations with the United States under Biden following a rocky relationship with Donald Trump, which could explain their accounts of the call with Xi, Chong said.

 China’s seemingly rosier account of the trilateral call suggests there soon may be renewed talks over reviving the frozen investment agreement, Chong said.
 But even if Merkel and Macron were to make a public push in support of the deal, the sanctions would still stand in the way.